RafDevX/NodeBB-DD2391/report/report.typ

 == Unauthorized Access <unauthorized-access>

 === Possible Attack Scenarios
 An attacker could target a *specific user* and try to brute-force their password in an online attack.
-The attacker could use a list of *common passwords* such as from the SecLists project #footnote[https://github.com/danielmiessler/SecLists/tree/master/Passwords/Common-Credentials] or may have obtained a *specific list of passwords* that the target user uses on different websites, which could be likely candidates for the user's credentials for the NodeBB instance, or other likely passwords for that specific user.
+The attacker could use a list of *common passwords* such as from the SecLists project @seclists-common-credentials or may have obtained a *specific list of passwords* that the target user uses on different websites, which could be likely candidates for the user's credentials for the NodeBB instance, or other likely passwords for that specific user.

 Additionally, the attacker could facilitate a botnet to *distribute* their attack over many IP addresses instead of originating all requests from a single IP.